crs4/rocrate-validator/docs/14_graph_transformers.rst

   to the RO-Crate.

-The discovery mechanism covers modules bundled in the ``rocrate_validator.graph_transformers`` package.
+The discovery mechanism covers modules bundled in the ``rocrate_validator.requirements.shacl.transformers`` package.
 It is not an entry-point system for arbitrary profile-local or third-party plugins.

 Function transformers
 ~~~~~~~~~~~~~~~~~~~~~